patrickbwarren/transam-triton/TRIMCC.md

 Variables are represented by 16-bit words and can be defined at any time with the syntax `VAR=<val>` where `<val>` is hexadecimal.
-These can be used to define monitor entry points for example.
+These can be used to define Monitor entry points for example.
 Decimal values in the range 0 to 65535 can also be assigned using the `%` notation above (note that these are stored as 16-bit words even if the value is less then 256).
 Additionally a label of the form `LABEL:`